Ugh, the dreaded hand, foot and mouth disease.

 Essential Oil Salve for Hand Foot and Mouth Disease for Children

 This blend is safe for children.
-I found a suggested concoction online at this blog and adjusted it for our needs.
+I found a suggested mix online and adjusted it for our needs.
 My son loved the smell!

 Recipe for Kids Hand Foot and Mouth Salve